 - Nods old artillery that actually hits yet balanced out.

-- No paranoia (all AI against you) and selected maps that feature alliances with an AI player.
+- No paranoia (all AI against you with their superweapons) and maps that feature alliances with an AI player thanks to CnCNet 5.

 - New maps added, Bay of Pigs and the PPM Massive Map Pack 1.2.